 Commercial Geothermal Heat Pumps – What Are the Benefits?

 We have gone into what geothermal systems are before.
 But, to recap, these systems work similarly to other HVAC structures except geothermal utilizes the ground rather than air.
 What we haven’t discussed is how geothermal heat pumps (GHP) work in large buildings.
-Since incorporating green technology is getting more popular so are commercial geothermal heat pumps.
+And, since incorporating green technology is getting more popular so are commercial geothermal heat pumps.
 Not only are they eco-friendly they also offer low operating costs.
 So, for this article, let’s talk about the three main benefits of incorporating GHPs into your building.

 Benefit One – ROI

 On our end, we are seeing an uptick in commercial growth for geothermal technologies.
 Specifically in military bases, apartment complexes, office buildings, warehouses, etc. It is particularly helpful in areas that experience constant or extreme heat.
-While Maryland might not see that way, our summers can be humid and hot.
+While Maryland might not seem that way, our summers can be humid and hot.
 This can take a toll on outdoor HVAC equipment.
 That is why we see more developers looking for more sustainable solutions.

 Why we specifically talk about return on investment is because initial installation costs are high.
 However, you make this up in a variety of ways.
 Geothermal heat pumps cost less to run (up to 20-50% less) and have higher efficiency.
-They also lower maintenance requirements and are long-lasting.
+They also have lower maintenance requirements and are long-lasting.
 Depending on the system, it can last 10+ years compared to conventional HVAC systems.
 Again, they also aren’t outside exposed to the elements which give them a longer lifespan.

 Benefit Two – Tax Credits